-The shared subscription has three parts:
+The shared subscription consists of 3 parts:

 A static shared subscription identifier (“$share”)

 A group identifier